 Students will be required to participate in an oral exam designed to assess students' communicative competence in the language.
 The oral exam may be in the format of a short conversation or an oral presentation, and will be done in pairs or small groups.
-The oral exam will take place on December 1 (Note: oral exams will take place on December 2 as well if more time is needed).
+The oral exam will take place on December 1.
 Further details about the oral exam will be discussed in class.